hesperkyleniez/Group2_ML_FinalProject/README.md

 - `0` — Non-User: Never used (`CL0`) or used over a decade ago (`CL1`)
 - `1` — User: Used within the last decade through last day (`CL2`–`CL6`)

-> **Class Imbalance Note:** The natural class imbalance (~67% users, ~33% non-users) is deliberately preserved — no oversampling (e.g., SMOTE) was applied.
+> **Class Imbalance Note:** The natural class imbalance (~67% users, ~33% non-users) is deliberately preserved, no oversampling (e.g., SMOTE) was applied.
 Weighted F1 is used as the primary scoring metric during cross-validation to reduce majority-class bias.

 ---